Armenian Catholic Churches, Istanbul

 L'Eglise Armenienne Catholique en Turquie, with the permission of His Excellency Archbishop Hovhannes Çolakyan

 In May 2008 Levan and Koko Çapan arranged for Tom and I to have an audience with the Armenian Catholic Archbishop Hovhannes Çolakyan.
 The Archbishop told us that some very wealthy Azarian brothers were very influential in Constantinople in the late 1800s.
-They were Armenain Catholics and were major contributers to the church.
+They were Armenian Catholics and were major contributers to the church.
 One of the brothers, Stepanos Petros Azarian, became the Patriarch of the Armenian Catholic Church.
 Archbishop Çolakyan believed that the family was from Perkinik.

 The Azarians